Jay M. Chadha

 BS, Accounting, University of New Orleans, 1992

-Jay is licensed to practice law in the State of Texas and the State of Louisiana, and in the United States District Court for the Southern District of Texas, the United States Tax Court and the United States Court of Federal Claims.
+Jay is licensed to practice law in the State of Texas and the State of Louisiana, the United States Tax Court and the United States Court of Federal Claims.
 Before attending law school, Jay worked as certified public accountant in New Orleans, Louisiana, but his CPA license is "inactive" while practicing law.

 - Louisiana State Bar